hjvsca9200/gsdxtestserver.github.io/README.md

 | Lagrange Point | Famicom | Konami |
 | Spanky's Quest | SNES | Natsume |
 | Friday Night Funkin' | PC | Funkin' Crew |

+# notes
+if anybody encounters any issues with any games or website aspects, please report to the issue tab on this repo!! any information (your OS, the game, what tab it's in) would be super helpful too, so please provide those along with your report :]